NDeyneka/Cache-server-2/README.md

 # 1. AСKNOWLEDGEMENT

 Used vesrion of libevent library (https://github.com/libevent/libevent, version from 21.04.2019).
-Contents from the link above used locally in directory libevent-master.
+Contents from that link were saved locally in directory libevent-master.

 # 2. BUILDING AND INSTALLATION